A Serre weight conjecture for geometric Hilbert modular forms in characteristic p: The inert quadratic case

 \begin{remark} Again the theorem holds also for weights of the form $((k_0,1),l)$ and $((1,k_0),l)$ for any $l \in \mathbb{Z}^\Sigma$.\end{remark}

-\begin{remark} We remark that the assumption that $F$ is unramified at $p$ ensures that the weaker condition at $p=5$ in the modularity lifting theorems of \cite{Ki} and \cite{G} is satisfied.
-The role of \cite{KT} in this situation is to ensure the existence of an ordinary lift. \end{remark}
+\begin{remark} We remark that the assumption that $F$ is unramified at $p$ ensures that the conditions at $p=5$ in the modularity lifting theorems of \cite{Ki}, \cite{G} and \cite{BLGG} are satisfied.
+If $p=5$ is ramified in $F$, then a more exceptional case can arise, and is treated in work of Khare and Thorne~\cite{KT}. \end{remark}